Skip to content

 Read Bio

 Olu is an experienced non-executive board member, chair, business leader and speaker who has held positions in the public, charity, and private sectors.
-He currently serves as an external advisor to the Royal College of Nursing and sits on the Board of the Finance and Investment Committee.
+He currently serves as a non-executive for Kent Community Health NHS Foundation Trust, Sanctuary Housing and the Royal College of Nursing.
 With a focus on providing strategic guidance and expertise, Olu operates as a trusted independent advisor, trainer, and interim C-Suite executive.

 Additionally, Olu serves as a business mentor with the Government ‘Help to Grow’ scheme and at the University of West London Enterprise Hub, where he assists with commercialising start-up ideas.
 Olu is also a professional member of BCS, the Chartered Institute for IT, a Young Enterprise judge, and a Magistrate.
 Olu recently co-founded CXB Limited, a not-for-profit forum focused on equipping board members for effective cyber governance.